touqeerahmadunipd/Novel-NPtest/README.md

 ## Abstract

-Comparing two survival distributions in the presence of right-censored observations remains a fundamental problem in survival analysis.
-Classical procedures such as the Log-rank and Wilcoxon tests often exhibit substantial power loss when the underlying alternative departs from the scenario for which they are optimal.

-This repository implements a novel distribution-free composite Mann–Whitney test that addresses this limitation.
-The proposed procedure decomposes the observed data into uncensored and censored components and constructs a composite statistic by combining two independent Mann–Whitney statistics.
-The resulting test automatically adapts to a wide range of alternatives, including proportional hazards, early differences, late differences, and crossing survival curves, without requiring pre-specified weighting schemes or tuning parameters.

-Extensive simulation studies presented in the paper demonstrate that the proposed test maintains the nominal Type I error rate while providing robust and competitive power across diverse censoring and hazard configurations.
+A fundamental challenge in comparing two survival distributions with right-censored data is the selection of an appropriate nonparametric test, as the power of standard tests like the Log-rank and Wilcoxon is highly dependent on the often-unknown nature of the alternative hypothesis.
+This paper introduces a new, distribution-free two-sample test designed to overcome this limitation.
+The proposed method is based on a strategic decomposition of the data into uncensored and censored subsets, from which a composite test statistic is constructed as the sum of two independent Wilcoxon statistics.
+This design allows the test to automatically and inherently adapt to various patterns of difference – including early, late, and crossing hazards – without requiring pre-specified parameters, pre-testing, or complex weighting schemes.
+An extensive Monte Carlo simulation study demonstrates that the proposed test robustly maintains the nominal Type I error rate.
+Crucially, its power is highly competitive with the optimal traditional tests in standard scenarios and superior in complex settings with crossing survival curves, while also exhibiting remarkable robustness to high levels of censoring.
+The test’s power effectively approximates the maximum power achievable by either the Log-rank or Wilcoxon tests across a wide range of alternatives, offering a powerful, versatile, and computationally simple tool for survival analysis.

 ---